GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-elisa/index.md

 To support screen reader users, there's no better way to understand it than to actually use a screen reader.
 Read tutorials first, that's key.
 Some people get frustrated when they just turn it on and try messing around with it&mdash;that's a bad way to learn how to use them.
-There's plenty of tutorials for common screen readers and how to navigate the web.
-And, commit to using it.
 You need more than 5 or 10 or 20 minutes.
-Use it for an hour&mdash;that really helps to build empathy and reveal the frustration that the people who rely on these tools face every day.
+Use it for an hour at minimum to reveal some of the frustrations users face who rely on this technology.

 {% Aside %}